aeriaframework/docs/aeria/index.md

 However, depending on the context, Aeria may refer to the ecossystem built around this framework.
 This ecossystem is made of:

 - `aeria`: the secure and efficient web framework
-- `aeria-ui`: server-driven UI library
+- `aeria-ui`: a server-driven UI library
 - `aeria-lang`: a schema declaration language
 - `create-aeria-app`: a command-line utility to quickly setup Aeria projects
 - _etc..._